Rainbow (Greece): 2019 European Parliament elections

-Political agenda
+Political programme and reception

 The Rainbow Party is interested in achieving political recognition of what they regard as an ethnic Macedonian minority in Greece, and preserving its culture, language, and customs.
 Greece officially recognizes the party but not the ethnic group due to the existence of their own regional group also named Macedonians, their own historical association with ancient Macedonians and concerns of irredentism on behalf of the Republic of Macedonia (now North Macedonia).
 This issue was subject to a naming dispute mediated by the United Nations, resolved in 2019.

-An issue very important to the Party's agenda is the reestablishment back to Greece of the former ELAS and Democratic Army of Greece partisans expelled during the Greek Civil War from Macedonia (Greece).
+An issue very important to the party is the reestablishment back to Greece of the former ELAS and Democratic Army of Greece partisans expelled during the Greek Civil War from Macedonia (Greece).
 During the Greek Civil War (1944–1949), many of them took refuge in parts of the former Socialist Federal Republic of Yugoslavia (particularly the Socialist Republic of Macedonia), under the protection of the Yugoslav leader Josip Broz Tito.
 When PASOK was elected for the first time, they allowed all Greek communist refugees, located in many communist states, to return to Greece.
 However, the refugees now living in the Republic of North Macedonia were never re-granted their citizenship.

-Controversy

-The party offices of the Rainbow party were opened in Florina on 6 September 1995.
-On 7 September the offices had been broken into and had been ransacked.
-A sign hanging outside the office which had clearly written on it 'ВИНОЖИТО, ΟΥΡΑΝΙΟ ΤΟΞΟ, ЛЕРИНСКИ КОМИТЕТ' (Vinožito, Ouránio Tóxo, Lerinski Komitet).
-This sign had words "Rainbow Party, Florina Committee" written in both Greek and Macedonian.
-This sign was then stolen during the raid.
+In Bulgaria, historians such as Tsanko Serafimov connect the establishment of the party and the spread of Macedonian nationalism in the Greek region of Macedonia as a whole to a large extent with the disinterest of the Bulgarian state for the rights of the residents with Bulgarian identity in the area after 1944; at the same time, Yugoslavia was conducting intensified propaganda.